 • Dolphin: Amendment 8 to the Dolphin Wahoo Fishery Management Plan adjusted sector allocations of the total ACL in the dolphin fishery to provide a larger portion of the ACL to the commercial sector.
 The commercial allocation changed from 7.54% to 10% of the total ACL which equated to an increase in the sector ACL from 1,157,001 pounds whole weight (lbs ww) to 1,534,485 lbs ww.
-Amendment 8 was sent to NMFS on February 25, 2015, the Notice of Availability published on July 15, 2015, the amendment was approved on October 14, 2015, and the proposed rule implementing the amendment was published on September 29, 2015 with public comments due by October 29, 2015.
-The final rule was published on January 22, 2016 and became effective on February 22, 2016.
+Amendment 8 was sent to NMFS on February 25, 2015, the Notice of Availability published on July 15, 2015, the amendment was approved on October 14, 2015, and the proposed rule implementing the amendment was published on January 22, 2016 and became effective on February 22, 2016.
 It took 362 days from the date the document was sent to NMFS for the regulations to be implemented.